top of page

 During the evenings, I plunge into a darker space, co-creating my writing and artwork with the ghosts of soldiers who offer multi-sensory snippets of their experiences during war.

 Dark as it is, I prefer the company of ghosts who’ve gone to hell and back.
 They impart valuable lessons.
 They get it.
 They’re transparent (literally and metaphorically).
-They observe our current state of affairs with sadness—they comprehend this darkness better than we ever could.
+They observe our current state of affairs with sadness.
+They comprehend this darkness better than we ever could.
 Hindsight is 20/20.

 Will we ever learn?
 Or will we plunge deeper into the abyss?